I, Colossus

 I, Colossus is the first studio album released by A Different Breed of Killer.
-It was released on April 29, 2008 by Rise Records, and produced by Jamie King.
-This album was released to lukewarm reviews.
+It was released on April 29, 2008, by Rise Records, and produced by Jamie King.
+This album was released to indifferent reviews.

 I, Colossus is a concept album about a man who was the subject of a genetic experiment gone wrong, and spends 20 years in solitude before emerging to wreak vengeance on his captors, and eventually, the world.